lunsanna/asa-with-limited-data/README.md

 # Oversampling, Augmentation and Curriculum Learning for Speaking Assessment with Limited Training Data

 This project is a refactored version of the `l2-speech-scoring-tools` developed by [Aalto-speech](https://github.com/aalto-speech/l2-speech-scoring-tools).
-The refactoring was done for my own understanding and practice.
-This project will be developed further for my master's thesis by adding data augmentation, oversampling and curriculum learning to alleviate challenges related to data scarcity and imbalance.
+This project explores methods includeing data augmentation, oversampling and curriculum learning to alleviate challenges related to training wav2vec-based Automatic Speaking Assessment models using **small** and **imbalanced** datasets.

-Since the data is not public as of the creating of project, you will need access to Aalto's database to reproduce the results.
+The datasets can be downloaded from [https://www.kielipankki.fi/corpora/digitala/](https://www.kielipankki.fi/corpora/digitala/).

 ### Brief description
 - `config.yml` contains all the model, data and training parameters.